 The camera module is unique too, taking a large piece of the back real estate with a stand-out style.
-This bump houses 3 big camera sensors and the duo tone flash.
-It’s probably the shiniest part of the phone, which contrasts its matte finish.
+This bump houses 3 big sensors and the duo tone flash.
+It’s probably the shiniest part of the phone, which contrasts the cases’ matte finish.

 On the left side is your volume rocker, and all the action’s on the right side.
 As usual you’ll have your signature OnePlus alert slider, letting you slide between ringer (down), vibrate (middle) and silent (top).

 2 Display Modes

 The OnePlus 11 gets an updated 3rd generation LTPO AMOLED coming in at 6.7″ with 120Hz in refresh rate.
 Your refresh rate dynamically switches to adapt to whatever you’re doing up to 120Hz, but since it’s 3rd generation, the difference is that it’s just quicker for the screen to adapt its refresh rate and that’s about it.
 As for colors, the screen is pretty well covered in terms of spectrum, pushing 100% for both sRGB and DCI-P3 spaces.

 There’s also a Pro Mode, which gives you access to Brilliant and Cinematic settings.
 From here, you can choose between setting the panel to show P3 colors (cinematic) or the widest possible native colors (brilliant).
 We prefer sticking to either Natural or Cinematic.